soi-20/brains/_pages/strategy.md

 > “Being right is the enemy of staying right because it leads you to forget the way the world works.” – Jason Zweig.

-The opportunity exists in the business world because when big/small companies become successful is when collective leadership becomes most focused on maintaining success.
+The opportunity exists in the business world because when companies become successful is when collective leadership becomes most focused on maintaining success.
 Usually, leadership tends to see more risk in the downside of the current plan and than upside in taking on new things.

-Few things big companies doing regularly:
+Few things companies doing regularly:

 1. View a temporary trend as a competitive advantage
 2. Focus on building reputational momentum